SSOLogonDef section - HxGN EAM - 11.07.01 - Feature Briefs - Hexagon

 HxGN EAM Version

-The ssoLogonDef block is used only when connecting to a SAML2-compliant SSO server.
+The ssoLogonDef block is used only when connecting to an Infor SSO server.
 It must not be used for custom SSO implementations.

 • name - Each logon definition must have a unique name.
 The name must be unique across all ssoLogonDef and customLogonDef blocks.